 She has also been part of the campaign team’s collective strategy planning, decision-making and research efforts.
 These include: Explaining the current provisions, why these are inadequate, the consequences for affected people, and questioning embedded narratives on gender roles in marriage and heterosexual relationships which are used to justify the retention of marital rape immunity.

 The No To Rape campaign has strengthened her commitment to values of consent, anti-violence and bodily autonomy.
 As an AWARE Board Member, she hopes to deepen her participation in advocacy for gender equality in Singapore.

-Singapore’s many helping hands: what the data says about how we are doing
+11 October 2012 - Singapore’s many helping hands: What the data says about how we are doing

 For many years Singapore has adopted a social policy model frequently referred to as the Many Helping Hands.
 This approach emphasises the role of the family in welfare provision and discourages reliance on government-funded social programmes.
 Setting aside issues of desirability this presentation presents a broad empirical survey of the evidence on the implications of the Many Helping Hands approach.
 It shows that while aggregate population-wide indicators reflect significant social progress, a social policy stance that relies heavily on the family may lead to uneven social outcomes across subgroups in the population over time.
 These mixed results point to serious dilemmas associated with notions of self-reliance that social policy models such as Singapore’s must confront.